minlanyu/cs145-site/infra.md

 <p>We have had good experiences with a commercial VMM called <a href="https://www.vmware.com/">VMware</a>.
 VMware’s
 Mac OS X product is called <a href="https://www.vmware.com/products/fusion.html">VMware Fusion</a>, and its Windows product is called <a href="https://www.vmware.com/products/workstation-player.html">VMware Workstation</a>.
 These products are not free, but you can get an academic/personal license to use one for the duration of the class.
-You can also use a freely-available VMM, such as Oracle’s <a href="https://www.virtualbox.org/">VirtualBox</a>.</p>

-<p>To obtain VMware: Follow the instructions <a =href="https://www.mikeroysoft.com/post/download-fusion-ws/">here</a>
+<p>To obtain VMware: Follow the instructions <a href="https://www.mikeroysoft.com/post/download-fusion-ws/">here</a>
 </p>